 Conclusion?

-And still, there are those who are more than just a little skeptical, such as the cell biologist and biochemist David Harris.
+And still, some are more than just a little skeptical, such as the cell biologist and biochemist David Harris.
 He studies prions at Boston’s University School of Medicine, and thinks such a claim is “overstated”.

 He points out that during the research scientists had used artificial means to transmit this disease.
 And that such interactions among people in their daily lives are not possible.